freon4dsl/Freon4dsl/README.md

 [![Build Status](https://github.com/freon4dsl/freon4dsl/actions/workflows/node.js.yml/badge.svg)]

 # Freon, previously know as ProjectIt
 Projectional Editor for the Web.
-The current release (version 0.6.0-beta.0) can be found on npm.
+The current release (version 0.7.0-beta4) can be found on npm.

 This beta release supports [LionWeb](https://github.com/LionWeb-io) (de)serialization.
-As LionWeb is in motion, excpect this release to change according to LionWeb changes before it becomes final.
+As LionWeb is in motion, expect this release to change according to LionWeb changes before it becomes final.

+This release also supports external editor component, as an experimental feature.

 ## What is Freon